feedmeastraycat/wp-editor-widget/readme.txt

 2. Activate the pluing under 'Plugins' in the WordPress admin area

 == Changelog ==

+= 0.5.2 =
+* [Issue #27853](https://core.trac.wordpress.org/ticket/27853) has been fixed in WP 3.9.1, this change makes sure that the fix from last version only is active on WP 3.9 and earlier

 = 0.5.1 =
 * Bugfix: Couldn't switch to plain text on customize.php ([Issue #27853](https://core.trac.wordpress.org/ticket/27853))